 Last week I tackled one of the biggest questions facing our civilization: Is it possible that having power is so attractive that it can overcome Old Man Smell?
 I wrote about this, not in Psychology Today, but in my Chesterfield Observer humor column.
+An excerpt:

 Paula Broadwell and Mother Nature recently faced off, and Broadwell won.

 If you don’t know Paula Broadwell, she is the biographer, writer and philanderess who, with the full cooperation and partnership of retired Army Gen. David Petraeus, managed to compromise the integrity of the CIA and wreck, or significantly damage, at least two families.

 I say at least two families because the resulting brouhaha has also ensnared Gen. Petraeus’ successor in Afghanistan, Marine Gen. John Allen, who is being investigated for potentially improper communications with the socialite who went to the FBI after Broadwell sent her threats.